 Subjects were asked to imagine themselves in the same situation and then rate their own feelings of gratitude while undergoing functional magnetic resonance imaging.

 The investigators, from the Department of Psychology’s Brain and Creativity Institute at the University of Southern California, noted, “Gratitude is an important aspect of human sociality, and is valued by religions and moral philosophies.
 It has been established that gratitude leads to benefits for both mental health and interpersonal relationships.
 It is thus important to elucidate the neurobiological correlates of gratitude, which are only now beginning to be investigated.”

 They had hypothesized that “gratitude ratings would correlate with activity in brain regions associated with moral cognition, value judgment and theory of mind,” according to an abstract from the publisher.

 “Gratitude as a social emotion is related to general affective processing,” they said.
 “Meta-analyses of neural networks involved in affective processing have found data that overlap with the present study, pointing to gratitude as an emotion at the intersection of social processing and other more general affective processes.”

-The study, “Neural correlates of gratitude,” was published in September, in the journal Frontiers in Psychology.
+The study, “Neural correlates of gratitude,” was published in the journal Frontiers in Psychology.

 Takeaway: Practice gratitude for this amazing vessel—your body-mind—that you have the privilege of residing in, and for all the neural connections that positive emotions help create.